Overview of Access Control with LDAP and PKI

 TCP connections, until the session it is associated with expires.
 See the

-Note: The password sent by the client for any mode (password-based or LDAP) is never stored on the Aerospike server.
+The password sent by the client for any mode (password-based or LDAP) is never stored in cleartext on the Aerospike server.